GoogleCloudPlatform/PerfKitBenchmarker/tutorials/beginner_walkthrough/README.md

 This Cloud Shell virtual machine is loaded with all the development tools you'll need.
 It offers a persistent 5GB home directory, and runs on Google Cloud, greatly enhancing network performance and authentication.
-All of your work in this lab can be done within a browser on your Google Chromebook.
+All of your work in this lab can be done within a browser on your laptop.

 Once connected to the Cloud Shell, you can verify your setup.